-Those sensitive to niacin may also experience a tingling, burning and itching sensation known as niacin flush, which is normally mild and usually goes away (Health Canada 2009).
+Those sensitive to niacin may also experience a tingling, burning, and itching sensation known as a niacin flush, which is normally mild and usually goes away (Health Canada 2009).
 Caffeine is also commonly known to cause jitters and anxiety when taken in large doses, or if you are caffeine-sensitive (Health Canada 2008).

 As a popular product, there are many DSN Pre workout reviews and side effects reported are very uncommon.
 It’s always best practice to read the full list of ingredients for any known allergies before beginning a supplementation program.